vtexdocs/dev-portal-content/docs/guides/Fulfillment/setting-up-white-label-seller-as-pickup-point.md

 ## Validate settings

-When you made the pickup point configurations correctly in the franchise account, SKUs with inventory and price can be sold on the main account.
-The franchise account will work as white label seller and the main account will work as marketplace.
+Once you've made the pickup point settings correctly in the franchise account, SKUs with inventory levels and price values configured can be sold on the main account.
+The franchise account will work as a white label seller and the main account will work as marketplace.

 >❗ Make sure your white label seller is active.
 In your VTEX Admin, go to __Marketplace > Sellers > Management__, and in the seller row in column _Status_, click `Active`.